 Immaculate Heart of Mary Church: Premiere reception facility, beautifully decorated, 50-320 guests, dance floor.
 We will also consider renting our church or chapel to couples who are looking for a “sacred space” to hold a faith-filled Christian wedding.
 For more information, call 636-398-5270 or visit http://www.ihm-newmelle.org/.

 Oaks Crossing: Located in the Heart of Wine Country in historic Augusta, Missouri, Oaks Crossing is an exquisite setting for an intimate indoor or outdoor wedding, reception, bridal shower, or rehearsal dinner.
 The venue features five beautiful fountains, courtyards, arbors, a 1905 vintage home (housing Kate’s Coffee House) and a custom built 1930s era “touring car”, all of which offer enchanting photo backdrops unmatched anywhere else in wine country.
 Couple these outstanding features with the creativity and personal attention of owners Marj and Randal Oaks, and you’ll soon understand why “Oaks Crossing is more than just a place…it’s an experience.” www.oakscrossing-augusta.com • 314-308-5904 • 5525 Walnut Street, Augusta, MO 63332.

-• Quail Ridge Lodge: Voted “Best Wedding Destination” by area brides, the smoke-free rustic cedar lodge banquet facility and gazebo at Quail Ridge Park, Wentzville has become a popular place for many couples to tie the knot.
-Up to 180 guests, stunning vaulted ceiling and a wooden deck overlooking a nearby lake and gazebo.
-Warming kitchen and more.
+• Quail Ridge Lodge: Voted “Best Wedding Destination” by area brides, this spacious rustic cedar lodge banquet facility with gazebo at Quail Ridge Park has become a popular destination for couples to tie the knot.